guptaishant/wiki-Kubernetes/13_Probes_Lab.md

 kubectl get pods -w
 ```

-**In this case, application is waiting for few minutes for readiness and liveness check to pass and once the status is success it deletes the previous version, but if the check is failing it will not live the second version of image.**
+**In this case, the application is waiting for few minutes for readiness and liveness check to pass and once the status is the success then it deletes the previous version, but if the check is failing it will not live the second version of the image.**

-Let's try again by updating the version of image.
+Let's try again by updating the version of the image.

 ```yaml
 ---